carlosbrian20/AI-dropin-spec/README.md

 Using a simple but strict syntax (`Key=Value`, `Section:Topic`), a dropin transforms a generic, stateless AI into a specialized assistant that is already up to speed on your project, persona, or specific problem, saving you the time and frustration of repeating yourself.

+## ⚠️ A Critical Security Warning

+Dropins are powerful because they package context, but this means they can easily contain **sensitive or private information**.

+-   Project details
+-   Personal data (names, emails)
+-   Confidential ideas
+-   Client information

+**Always sanitize your dropins before sharing them publicly.** Replace any sensitive information with generic placeholders like `[Project_Name]` or `[Client_Email]`.
+Treat a dropin with the same security caution as you would an email or a private document.

 ## The Problem it Solves: AI Amnesia

 Modern Large Language Models (LLMs) are incredibly powerful, but they have a fundamental limitation: they are **stateless**.
 This means they have no memory of past conversations.
 Every time you start a new chat, the AI is a blank slate.